rofreg/pinchpad/README.md

     - `bundle exec pod keys set MastodonBaseUrl VALUE`
     - `bundle exec pod keys set MastodonAccessToken VALUE`
   - If you don't want to use Mastodon, run the above commands with VALUE set to an empty string
-- Configure Firebase: set up a Firebase account, then download `GoogleService-Info.plist` and add it to the `PinchPad` folder

 ## Who made this?